-SMART Recovery provides its members with tools and support that they can use to help them recover from addictions – be it alcohol, or other drugs or negative behaviors.
-SMART Recovery's 4-Point Program® is designed to help you overcome your problems with abusing alcohol and quit drinking:
+SMART Recovery provides you with tools and support that can help you recover from addictions – be it alcohol abuse, or other drugs or negative behaviors.
+SMART Recovery’s 4-Point Program® is designed to help you overcome your problems with abusing alcohol and help you to quit drinking:

 Where do I go from here?